-The ruling confirmed the court would rectify the erroneous terms of the 2015 confirmation deed, but it also confirmed the trustee was justified in acting in the administration of the trust on the basis of the confirmation deed.
-While the court made no comments on the stamp duty consequences of the decision to the extent any of the trust property was dutiable, it does appear that there is an exposure to duty in most states with the adoption of a confirmation deed, particularly in NSW, Mr Burgess said.
+While the court made no comments on the stamp duty consequences of the factual matrix, to the extent any of the trust property was dutiable, there appears to be an exposure to duty in most states with the adoption of a confirmation deed, particularly in New South Wales (the relevant jurisdiction in this case).

-"That is, any deed of confirmation approach could be seen (depending on the location of trust assets) as a resettlement, trust acquisition or (at least under the NSW duty regime) a declaration of trust," he said.
+That is, any deed of confirmation approach could be seen (depending on the location of trust assets) as a resettlement, trust acquisition or (at least under the NSW duty regime) a declaration of trust.

-"For example, even where a full photocopy of the original trust deed is held, there is a risk in NSW that based on the accepted interpretation of the definition of a 'declaration of trust' any declaration (a very broadly defined term in this context) which meets the statutory description is in turn a 'declaration of trust' for stamp duty purposes.

-"Thus, a confirmation deed, even if it, in fact, has no legal effect, as may well have been the situation with the 2015 confirmation deed in this case, will still cause a duty event, based on the unencumbered market value of the dutiable property of the trust at the date of the deed (see DKLR Holding Co (No. 2) Pty Ltd v Commissioner of Stamp Duties (NSW) (1982) 149 CLR 431).
+For example, even where a full photocopy of the original trust deed is held, there is a risk in NSW that based on the accepted interpretation of the definition of a 'declaration of trust' any declaration (a very broadly defined term in this context) which meets the statutory description is in turn a 'declaration of trust' for stamp duty purposes.
+Thus, a confirmation deed, even if it in fact has no legal effect, as may well have been the situation with the 2015 confirmation deed in this case, will still cause a duty event, based on the unencumbered market value of the dutiable property of the trust at the date of the deed (see D.K.L.R.
+Holding Co.
+(No. 2) Pty.
+Ltd. v.
+Commissioner of Stamp Duties (N.S.W.)
+(1982) 149 CLR 431).

-"While there are cases that conclude that a merely confirmatory declaration is not dutiable, these decisions are arguably irrelevant as they focus on the concept of a 'settlement of trust' rather than the broader concept of a 'declaration of trust' (see Wedge v Acting Comptroller of Stamps (Vic) [1941] HCA 1).

-"That is, confirmation deeds clearly should not amount to a settlement (as long as there is sufficient evidence to prove up the existence of the trust), however there is also clearly a declaration which arguably meets the statutory description under section 8(1)(b)(ii) of the NSW Duties Act [1997], which does not require there to be a declaration of 'new' trust."
+While there are cases that conclude that a merely confirmatory declaration is not dutiable, these decisions are arguably irrelevant as they focus on the concept of a 'settlement of trust' rather than the broader concept of a 'declaration of trust' (see Wedge v Acting Comptroller of Stamps (Vic) [1941] HCA 1).
+That is, confirmation deeds clearly should not amount to a settlement (as long as there is sufficient evidence to prove up the existence of the trust), however there is also clearly a declaration which arguably meets the statutory description under section 8(1)(b)(ii) of the NSW Duties Act, which does not require there to be a declaration of 'new' trust.

-There is a counter argument, in NSW at least, that the 'double duty' exemption in section 18(6) might apply to confirmation deeds.

-"That is 'the duty chargeable on a declaration of trust that declares the same trusts as those upon and subject to which the same dutiable property was transferred to the person declaring the trust is \$10 - if ad valorem duty was paid on the initial transfer'," Mr Burgess said.
+At least in NSW, the counter argument is that the 'double duty' exemption in section 18(6) might apply to confirmation deeds, that is 'the duty chargeable on a declaration of trust that declares the same trusts as those upon and subject to which the same dutiable property was transferred to the person declaring the trust is \$10 - if ad valorem duty' was paid on the initial transfer.

-"Furthermore, if the terms of the original trust are unclear, the prospects that a tax resettlement are triggered by confirmation deeds must also be considered. "
+Furthermore, if the terms of the original trust are unclear, the prospects that a tax resettlement are triggered by confirmation deeds must also be considered.